DBCM-Technologies/.github/profile/README.md

 ![Banner](https://raw.githubusercontent.com/DBCM-Technologies/logo/refs/heads/main/banner.svg)

-An initiative by DBCM Students.
+An open-source initiative by DBCM Students.

+All are welcome to contribute.

 &copy; 2025